bee-rickey/webScraper/README.md

 OCR:
   cd ocr
-  ./ocr.sh "Image Name" "State Name" "Starting String" "IsTranslationRequired" "ocr,table,automation"
+  ./ocr.sh "Image Name" "State Name" "StartingString,EndingString" "IsTranslationRequired" "ocr,table,automation"

 The last argument tells which of the steps to skip.
 This is used for images that need manual intervention.